top of page

 Export Control and Space Industry

 The space industry is inherently unique, with most of its products serving dual purposes, straddling civil and military applications.
 From the early days of space exploration, examples like GPS, the launch of Explorer 1 on a Juno Booster (Redstone ballistic missiles), and astronauts with military backgrounds illustrate this duality.
-In today's space activities, the export of tangible goods is joined by the export of software and technology.
-Therefore, it is imperative for both sovereign states and commercial space companies to comprehend the impact of trade due diligence, or the implementation and enforcement of export control frameworks, on their missions and international cooperation.
+In today’s space activities, the export of tangible goods is joined by the export of software and technology.
+Therefore, sovereign states and commercial space companies must comprehend the impact of trade due diligence, or the implementation and enforcement of export control frameworks, on their missions and international cooperation.

-Several international instruments provide the framework for export control, each incorporating either full-scale due diligence clauses or some of its elements.
-Here are a few examples, particularly relevant for the space sector:
+Several international instruments provide the framework for export control, each incorporating full-scale due diligence clauses or some of its elements.
+Here are a few examples particularly relevant to the space sector:

 • The Treaty on the Non-Proliferation of Nuclear Weapons, for instance, in Article I, binds state parties "not to transfer nuclear weapons or other nuclear explosive devices to any recipient under any circumstances."